 For our algorithm, we are not going to differentiate between cases and controls at first; thus, we will just gather all of the specified data for all eMERGE subjects.
 Specifically, we want to know if each subject has each SLICC criteria.
-Also, separately, we want to know, how many days a subject has an SLE diagnosis code (710.0 ICD-9 or M32.10 ICD-10), how many (in-person outpatient or in patients) visits in or after 2016, and how many primary care (General Medicine, Internal Medicine, OB/GYN) encounters (outpatient) a subject has.
+Also, separately, we want to know how many days a subject has an SLE diagnosis code (710.0 ICD-9 or M32.10 ICD-10), how many (in-person outpatient or in patients) visits in or after 2016, and how many primary care (General Medicine, Internal Medicine, OB/GYN) encounters (outpatient) a subject has.
 We also want to know the age (days) at the first SLE diagnosis code (710.0 ICD-9 AND M32.10 ICD-10) and age (days) at the last primary care encounter (such as General, Internal, Family, Geriatric, or Pediatric Medicine; General OB/GYN; or however else primary care departments are specified at your site).

 To have a given SLICC criteria, patients need**: